TomPace101/nanopore_diffusion/notes.md

 - replace all calls in dataextraction to profile_centerline and profile_radial with line_profile, then delete those two functions
 - effective_diffusion (needs sampling points specified)
 - volfrac
-These last two require new values:
-- pore area (full and model)
-- cell area (full and model)
-- maybe just go ahead and put the original parameters in there as well Don't forget to update paramgen files as well as model input files.
+Don't forget to update paramgen files as well as model input files.

 Maybe instead of taking as an argument the mesh parameters file,